ionos-deploy-now/documentation/content/docs/deploy-static-sites.md

 ### Create HTACCESS file

-[//]: # (TODO "moved to the browser"?)
-Deploy Now webservers will react to any HTACCESS that is moved to the browser via the root of the publish directory.
+Deploy Now webservers will react to any HTACCESS that is moved to the server via the root of the publish directory.
 You can use your HTACCESS file to define redirects or password protections.

 ### Adapt environment variables

-[//]: # (TODO "Build"?)
-Build environment variables can be adapted under `.deploy-now/config.yaml`.
-Secrets are stored as GitHub secrets.
+Environment variables for your build steps can be adapted directly in the workflow under `.deploy-now/config.yaml`.
+Secrets are stored as GitHub secrets and can be referenced from the workflow as well.
+[Learn more](/docs/github-actions-customization/)

 ### Add a domain